Information for On-Campus Supervisors

-- Complete the Student Employment Hiring Form which can be found on the Human Resources website.
+- Complete the Student Employment Hiring Form which can be found on the Business Office website.
 This form can be used to add, delete, or change wages for student employees.

 - Have a great experience working with your student employee.

 A student holds student employment status and can only be paid through student payroll through the end of the current pay period during which they are an active student.
 Upon graduating, withdrawing from school, or entering leave of absence status, a student is no longer considered active and is not eligible to work under student employment status.
 For example, students graduating in May can work as a student through the end of the May pay period, which ends on June 8.

 If you need to continue their employment with Whitman College, you will need to work with Human Resources in advance of the end date to transition the former student to a temporary staff position.
 As a temporary employee, they will be subject to the standard OPE rate, regular tax withholding, and other employment requirements.